Asylum2032/foresightinteractive/pages/factors/factor_automation_databases.md

 * Humanitarian resources are deployed based on imperfect AI algorithms and so crises are made worse
 * Totalitarian regimes use biometrics to identify supporters and persecute dissidents
 * Identifying databases used as bargaining chip for international negotiations
-* Individuals have no control over the data collected and stored by developers and monitoring entities.
+* Individuals have no control over the data collected and stored by developers and monitoring entities
 * Databases increasingly controlled by the private sector, who are not democratically elected and not open about how data are collected or used

 # C1 (mediator)
 * AI has been implemented extensively, and is working well across various international protection activities and procedures
-* Private and Public databases are used by automated systems for a variety of governmental tasks.
+* Private and Public databases are used by automated systems for a variety of governmental tasks
-* Data privacy policies are ineffective at safe guarding personally identifiable information.
+* Data privacy policies are ineffective at safe guarding personally identifiable information
 * Biometric genetics are used to estimate relatedness in support of family reunification (security concerns emerge)

 # C2 (mediator)